POEM STARTER

 Time got away

-I also majorly overthought posting this, so please tell me if you liked it :)
+This actually happened to me so I majorly overthought posting this, so please tell me if you liked it :)